-The activity of the Executive Committee was conducted in 2021 according to these duties, with the purpose of performing:
+The activity of the Executive Committee was conducted in 2022 according to these duties, with the purpose of performing:

-- The day-to-day management of the Company; - The implementation of the decisions taken by the Board of Directors; - The alignment of the activity of the various business units that constitute the Company, and analysis of the respective reporting; - The budget estimates and setting goals and objectives; - In terms of human resources: analysis of the evolution of indicators, policy and priorities for training, performance assessment, salary policy; - Monitoring the evolution of critical business factors, definition and implementation of management measures concerning those factors (evolution of prices of main inputs, interest rates and exchange rates); - Follow up and decisions on investment, loans and taking on liabilities; - Definition of the internal audit and internal control activities and reporting on the main conclusions; - Policy definition and decision on priority action in the field of Research, Development and Innovation; - Monitoring the Corticeira Amorim's share price: transactions, price development, analysts' estimates; - The analysis and reflection on the corporate governance model and its suitability to the Company and respective goals.
+- The day-to-day management of the Company; - The implementation of the decisions taken by the Board of Directors;

+- Under Sustainability: review of the materiality matrix and definition of two additional strategic priorities (Ethics and Integrity, Value Chain), monitoring the evolution of indicators and the degree of achievement of the targets; - The alignment of the activity of the various business units that constitute the Company, and analysis of the respective reporting; - The budget estimates and setting goals and objectives; - In terms of human resources: analysis of the evolution of indicators, training policy and priorities, definition of individual and team objectives, performance evaluation, remuneration policy; - Monitoring the evolution of critical business factors, definition and implementation of management measures concerning those factors (evolution of prices of main inputs, interest rates and exchange rates); - Follow up and decisions on investment, loans and taking on liabilities; - Definition of the internal audit and internal control activities and reporting on the main conclusions; - Policy definition and decision on priority action in the field of Research, Development and Innovation; - Monitoring the Corticeira Amorim's share price: transactions, price development, analysts' estimates; - The analysis and reflection on the corporate governance model and its suitability to the Company and respective goals; - Analysis and monitoring of the evolution, formalisation and awareness of the policies and practices recommended by the company's internal rules of procedure (codes, regulations, policies and procedures); - Monitoring the evolution of the ESG ratings attributed to the Company.

-The Executive Committee met 17 times during 2021 (2020: 15), attendance was 100% (in overall and individual terms).
+The Executive Committee met thirteen times during 2022 (2021:17), attendance was 100% (in overall and individual terms).

 II.
-RISK COMMITTEE
+Risk Committee

-The Risk Committee is a permanent specialised internal Committee, whose mission is to advise the Board of Directors in the follow-up and monitoring of risk management activities at Corticeira Amorim.
-The Risk Committee's duties shall relate to Corticeira Amorim and its various Business Units and encompass all subsidiaries in which it holds a controlling interest.
+$The \mbox{\bf Risk Committee} is a permanent and specialised internal Committee, whose mission is to advise the Board of Directors in the follow-up and monitoring of risk management activities at Corticeira Amorim.
+The Risk Committee's duties relate to Corticeira Amorim and its various Business Units and encompass all subsidiaries in which it holds a controlling interest. \\$

-The Risk Committee is composed of five members, appointed by the Board of Directors of Corticeira Amorim, presided over by an independent director and composed, in the majority, of members of Company bodies.
-The position of Chair of the Risk Committee will necessarily be attributed to a director of Corticeira Amorim's Audit Committee.
+The Risk Committee is composed of five members, appointed by the Board of Directors of Corticeira Amorim, presided over by an independent director, and is composed, in the majority, of members of Company bodies.
+The position of Chair of the Risk Committee is necessarily attributed to a director that includes the Corticeira Amorim's Audit Committee.

-Other persons may be invited to attend meetings on a permanent basis, at the invitation of the Risk Committee, but without having voting rights.
-Such persons shall be invited considering their specialised knowledge of the Risk Committee's area of intervention.
-The Risk Committee may also request that other persons, internal or external to Corticeira Amorim, may attend specific meetings of the Risk Committee, due to the fact they have knowledge that may be relevant to the topics under discussion.
+Other persons may be asked to attend meetings on a permanent basis, at the request of the Risk Committee, but without having voting rights.
+Such persons shall be invited taking into account their specialised knowledge of the Risk Committee's area of intervention.
+The Risk Committee may also request that other persons, internal or external to Corticeira Amorim, may attend its specific meetings, due to the fact they have knowledge that may be relevant to the topics under discussion.
 The Risk Committee appoints a coordinator from among the Committee's members to act, whenever necessary, as liaison with the sub-holdings that head the different Business Units, on matters attributed to the Risk Committee.